 To get into setup mode, press and hold SETUP key.
 The display will show ELPSd t and then the value of elapsed time.
-Keep holding-in 'SETUP' key till the display shows 'SETUP' and scrolling the message 'EntEr PASSCOdE'.
+Keep holding-in 'SETUP' key till the display shows 'SETUP' and starts scrolling the message 'EntEr PASSCOdE'.

 To return from SETUP to normal display/run mode, simply push and hold down the 'RESET' key.
 On exiting, the display will briefly show 'SAVING' to indicate that the new data is being saved in nonvolatile memory (key should be held in until the word 'SAVING' shows up on the display).
 Setup mode is also exited automatically if no key action is detected for about 5 minutes.
+On automatic exit, all the changes made up to that point are saved in the permanent memory.